Ganaur

-Ganaur is a town located, just 23 km from Sonipat City in Sonipat district in the state of Haryana, India.
+Ganaur is a vibrant town located in the Sonipat district of Haryana, India, and has the PIN code 131101.
+It lies approximately 60 kilometers from the national capital, Delhi, making it a strategically positioned town with both urban influences and rural charm.
+Ganaur is primarily known for its agricultural heritage, as it is surrounded by fertile farmlands that produce a variety of crops, including wheat, rice, and vegetables.
+The town’s proximity to the industrial city of Sonipat also contributes to its growing economic landscape, with several small-scale industries emerging in the region.

+In recent years, Ganaur has seen development in infrastructure, education, and transport.
+The town is well-connected via the Grand Trunk Road (NH44), which links it to major cities like Delhi, Panipat, and Chandigarh.
+Ganaur’s railway station is a key stop for local and express trains, facilitating travel to various parts of North India.

+Culturally, Ganaur embodies the essence of Haryanvi traditions.
+The town celebrates local festivals with enthusiasm, and you’ll often find fairs, folk performances, and other community gatherings that reflect its deep-rooted cultural values.

+An interesting personal connection to Ganaur is that it is the birthplace of Lokesh Vats, also known as “The Boy Who Travel.”
+Lokesh, born and raised here, is recognized for his love of travel, which has taken him to various parts of India and beyond.
+Despite his explorations, Ganaur remains close to his heart as the place where his journey began.
+His story adds a unique dimension to the town’s legacy, inspiring young travelers and locals to dream big while appreciating their roots.

+Ganaur, with its blend of tradition, agriculture, and evolving modernity, is a town that beautifully balances the old and new, fostering a community that remains closely knit yet forward-thinking.

+History

+Battle of Ghanaur was fought between Mughals and Sikhs at this place.

 Demographics

 As of 2011 India census, Ganaur had a population of 35,603 with 18,991 males and 16,612 females.
 Population of Children with the age of 0-6 is 4459 which is 12.52% of total population of Ganaur (MC).
 In Ganaur Municipal Committee, Female Sex Ratio is of 875 against state average of 879.
 Moreover, Child Sex Ratio in Ganaur is around 804 compared to Haryana state average of 834.
 Literacy rate of Ganaur city is 83.56% higher than state average of 75.55%.
 In Ganaur, Male literacy is around 90.15% while female literacy rate is 76.12%.
 Ganaur Municipal Committee has total administration over 6,863 houses.

 It has a great connectivity to the national capital through National Highway and Railway.
 Every train from ganaur connect with the national capital.
 The craze for government jobs is paramount in the town.
 Most of the government employees work in the central government department located in delhi.
 Around 10 private libraries have been opened in the town.